~ Jake's In Ð' Flakes ~ (11/17/2025 @~ 1:10 AM; Lewiston, ME, USA)

 Eventually, ðey conceded & departed, & I began to plan my next move.

 I was in contact w' my sibling who was around ð' city, so ðey were aware I was ðere.
-I'd also let her know my phone was of a very low battery.
-I didn't fully realize just how low it was until after my friend's left.
+I'd also let her know my phone was of very low battery.
+I didn't fully realize just how low it was until after my friends left.

 So, my sister recommended I check-out ðis newer bar nearby.
-I went out & tried to find my way ðere w' ð' phone's map.
-Somehow, despite looking directly at said map, I went ð' wrong way & down ð' road for a significant distance before realizing ðis error.
+I went-out & tried to find my way ðere w' ð' phone's map.
+Somehow, despite looking directly at said map, I went ð' wrong way & down ð' road for a significant distance before realizing my error.

 And ðen my phone died.

-I went inside & asked ð' familar friendly foyer attendant if ðere was a phone I could borrow, ðough ðere was not.
+I went inside & asked ð' familiar friendly foyer attendant if ðere was a phone I could borrow, ðough ðere was not.

 I went back outside.
-It was cold as fuck, & it began to slightly flurry. Ð' cloak has a raðer open chest-area, & I was only wearing my t-shirt b'neaþ, so I was shivering like ð' dickens.
+It was cold as fuck, & it began to flurry fleeting. Ð' cloak has a raðer open breast, & I was only wearing my t-shirt b'neaþ, so I was shivering like ð' dickens.

 My plan, ðen, was to try to borrow someone's phone so I could call my mom or broðer, so ðey could give me my sister's number, so ðey could hopefully pick me up & maybe let me get my phone charged so I could get an Uber home.

 I asked one couple if I could borrow ðeir phone, apologizing for ð' burdensome hindrance.
 One of ð' guys seemed willing, but ðe oðer had a very annoying voice, & told him he shouldn't.
-I even offered ð' willinger guy a cigarette trade, which he said he'd accept (I can't remember who suggested it), but ðat oðer asshole kept protesting, so I didn't push ð' matter & left.
+Myself & ð' willinger guy even discussed a cigarette-trade, which he said he'd accept (I can't remember which of us suggested it), but ðat oðer asshole kept protesting, so I didn't push ð' matter & left.

 I stood ðere for certainly an amount of time.
 It could've been as short as ten minutes, or as long as half-an-hour or greater; I really don't know.